MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-aggregations.md

 ![Validations shown by tooltip](media/desktop-aggregations/aggregations_08.jpg)

-The aggregated table is hidden as soon as you select **Apply All**, so consumers of the report don't interact directly with the aggregated table.
+After defining the aggregations you want, select **Apply All**.

 ### Storage modes
 The aggregation feature works with table-level storage modes.
 Power BI tables use *DirectQuery*, *Import*, or *Dual* storage modes.
+DirectQuery queries the backend directly, while Import caches data in memory and sends queries to the cached data.
 All Power BI *Import* and non-multidimensional *DirectQuery* data sources can work with aggregations.

 To set the storage mode of an aggregated table to Import to speed up queries, select the aggregated table in Power BI Desktop **Model** view.
 In the **Properties** pane, expand **Advanced**, drop down the selection under **Storage mode**, and select **Import**.
 Note that this action is irreversible.